GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 ## HPC Toolkit FrontEnd - Administrator’s Guide

-This document is for administrators of the HPC Toolkit FronEnd.
+This document is for administrators of the HPC Toolkit FrontEnd.
 An administrator can manage the life cycles of HPC clusters, set up networking and storage resources that support clusters, install applications and manage user access.
 Ordinary HPC users should refer to the [User Guide](user_guide.md) on how to prepare and run jobs on existing clusters.

-The HPC Toolkit FronEnd is a web application built upon the Django framework.
+The HPC Toolkit FrontEnd is a web application built upon the Django framework.
 By default, a Django superuser is created at deployment time.
 For large organisations, additional Django superusers can be created from the Admin site.

 ### System Deployment

 To deploy this system, follow these simple steps:

   - Make sure the client machine has supporting software installed, such as the Google Cloud CLI and Terraform.
   - Make sure that a hosting GCP project is in place and the current user has sufficient permissions to access multiple cloud resources.
-Project *Onwer*s and *Editor*s are obviously fine.
-For other users, the following list of roles are likely to be sufficient: *Compute Admin*; *Storage Admin*; *Pub/Sub Admin*; *Create Service Accounts*; *Delete Service Accounts*; *Service Account User*, although permissions can be further fine-tuned to achieve least privilege.
+Project *Owners*s are obviously fine.
+For other users, the following list of roles are likely to be sufficient:

+    - *Compute Admin*
+    - *Storage Admin*
+    - *Pub/Sub Admin*
+    - *Create Service Accounts*
+    - *Delete Service Accounts*
+    - *Service Account User*

+  Permissions can be further fine-tuned to achieve least privilege.

--`git clone` the HPC Toolkit project from GitHub into a client machine [TODO: give official repository name after turning this into a public project].
+  - `git clone` the HPC Toolkit project from GitHub into a client machine [TODO: give official repository name after turning this into a public project].
   - Run `hpc-toolkit/frontend/deploy.sh` to deploy the system.
 Follow instructions to name the hosting VM instance and select its cloud region and zone.
 The hosting VM will be referred to as the *service machine* from now on.
     - For a production deployment, follow on-screen instructions to create a static IP address and then provide a domain name.
-In this case, an SSL certificate will be automatically obtained to secure the web application.
-For testing purpose, ignore the IP and domain name - the system can still be successfully deployed and ran on an IP address (although some features may not be fully functioning).
+In this case, an SSL certificate will be automatically obtained via LetsEncyrpt to secure the web application.
+For testing purpose, ignore the IP and domain name - the system can still be successfully deployed and ran via only an IP address (although some features may not be fully function).
     - Follow instructions to provide details for a Django superuser account.
     - On prompt, check the generated Terraform settings and make further changes if necessary.
 This step is optional.
     - Confirm to create the VM instance.
 The VM creation takes a few minutes.
 However, after the script has completed, it can take up to 15 more minutes to have the software environment set up.
 Be patient.
   - Use the domain name or IP address to access the website.
 Log in as the Django superuser.
 The deployment is completed.

 To uninstall after testing, make sure to clean up cluster resouces from the web interface first.
 Then go to `hpc-toolkit/frontend/tf` and run `terraform destroy` to remove the service machine and associated resources.